gaiaresources/abis-mapping/abis_mapping/templates/survey_occurrence_data/templates/instructions.md

 at a particular site locality at a point in time.

-The Systematic Survey Occurrences template **must be used in combination** with the Systematic Survey Metadata template and (in some cases), the Systematic Survey Sites template.
+The Systematic Survey Occurrences template **must be used in combination** with the Systematic Survey Metadata template, and in some cases the Systematic Survey Sites template.

 Templates have been provided to facilitate integration of your data into the Biodiversity